A volume correspondence between anti-de Sitter space and its boundary: Introduction

-A \emph{half-space} in $\mathbb{DH}^n$ is obtained by gluing a half-space in $\mathbb{H}^n$ and its antipodal image in $\mathbb{H}^n_{-}$ along their common boundary on $\partial\mathbb{H}^n$ by identifying their \emph{opposite} ends projectively. \footnote{Though it is counterintuitive that a half-space in $\mathbb{DH}^n$ appears to be on both sides of a hyperplane when using the \emph{hyperboloid model}, this seemingly strange property can be explained by the fact that the two sides are embedded in two different linear spaces respectively. } The construction of both $\mathbb{DH}^n$ and its half-spaces, at first glance, perhaps look somewhat unconventional.
-But using the \emph{upper half-space model} and the \emph{hemisphere model} of $\mathbb{H}^n$, the construction of $\mathbb{DH}^n$ extends both of them across the boundary at $x_0=0$ conformally to the \emph{lower} half-space and the \emph{lower} hemisphere respectively, making them more like a ``full-space model'' and a ``full-sphere model'' in some sense; and in the upper half-space model (for the full $\mathbb{DH}^n$), the corresponding half-space of $\mathbb{DH}^n$ is either the inside or the outside of a ball centered on $x_0=0$, or a Euclidean half-space whose face is vertical to $x_0=0$, which appears much more natural.
+A \emph{half-space} in $\mathbb{DH}^n$ is obtained by gluing a half-space in $\mathbb{H}^n$ and its antipodal image in $\mathbb{H}^n_{-}$ along $\partial\mathbb{H}^n$ by identifying their \emph{opposite} ends projectively.
+Though it seems strange that a half-space in $\mathbb{DH}^n$ appears to be on both sides of a hyperplane when using the hyperboloid model, this apparent paradox can be resolved by the fact that $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$ are embedded in two different Minkowski spaces respectively.
+The construction of both $\mathbb{DH}^n$ and its half-spaces, at first sight, perhaps looks somewhat unconventional.
+But by using the \emph{upper half-space model} and the \emph{hemisphere model} of $\mathbb{H}^n$, the construction of $\mathbb{DH}^n$ naturally extends both of them across the boundary at $x_0=0$ conformally to the \emph{lower} half-space and the \emph{lower} hemisphere respectively, making them more like a ``full-space model'' and a ``full-sphere model'' in some sense.
+In the upper half-space model (for the full $\mathbb{DH}^n$), the corresponding half-space of $\mathbb{DH}^n$ is either the inside or the outside of a ball centered on $x_0=0$, or a Euclidean half-space whose face is vertical to $x_0=0$, which appears much more natural than in the hyperboloid model.

+A polytope in $\mathbb{H}^n$, possibly unbounded, is a finite intersection of half-spaces in $\mathbb{H}^n$.
+For an overview of polytopes, see Ziegler~\cite{Ziegler:polytopes}.
+Similarly, a \emph{polytope} in $\mathbb{DH}^n$ is a finite intersection of half-spaces in $\mathbb{DH}^n$.
+It is always symmetric between $\mathbb{H}^n$ and $\mathbb{H}^n_{-}$ through antipodal points, but may not be homeomorphic to a ball and may possibly contain more than one connected component.
+In fact, because of the inclusion of $\mathbb{H}^n_{-}$, there are no such notion of \emph{convex} polytope in $\mathbb{DH}^n$.
+For any polytope $P$ in $\mathbb{DH}^n$, a volume $V_n(P)$ is introduced, including the case that the polytope contains a non-trivial portion of $\partial\mathbb{H}^n$.
+We remark that the choice to extend the volume on $\mathbb{H}^n$ to $\mathbb{DH}^n$ is not unique, just like the integration of $1/x$ in $\mathbb{R}$ from the negative to the positive is not unique, but with a proper choice, the volume is shown to be well defined and invariant under isometry.
+The total volume of $\mathbb{DH}^n$ is